 I’ve have often been caught on both sides of issues explaining and defending one group to another.
 I’m from Western Canada but lived 17 years in France and Quebec; was a climate advocate from an Oil & Gas family, and an engineer who spent his degree making a movie.
 I’ve come to respect the fact that there are many ways to see the same reality.

 “L’Allié” has become a bit of a job description and an ideal I try to live up to – is my work helping others?
 Am I there for people when it matters?
 Would I be considered an ally?

-I love politics and ran three times for office (note: I am currently not a member of any political party), focusing mainly on shifting the debate on climate change.
+My true passion is politics and public service and I ran three times for office (note: I am currently not a member of any political party), focusing mainly on shifting the debate on climate change.
 It was during this time that I was struck by the disconnect between our current political discussions and the (really) big challenges the 21st century.

 In April 2016 I moved to Toronto to research and write a book on the future of technology, and in 2017 launched the Centre for Human Success, a nonprofit dedicated to advancing the discussion on what would be a successful outcome for humanity this century, and advocating for solutions to achieve that vision.